reinecke/IOU/README.md

 # once the deletion is complete, logout
 user_delete_iou.add_fulfilled_handler(lambda _:con.logout())
 ```

+What happens when you add an IOU as a rejected handler?
+Weird stuff.
+I'm open
+to ideas about what to do here, [let me know!](https://github.com/reinecke/IOU/issues/new)

 There is much more to the implementation of the IOUs, I hope to document this
 in the near future.